 OROSZ: So that's a good question.
 So we know from the size of the transits, the radius of the planet and it's, you know, roughly like Neptune or Uranus.
 Now, we can calculate the average temperature based on the distance from the star and other considerations and it's around the freezing point of water or maybe a little bit higher.
 And so if this planet had a solid surface like the Earth and had enough mass for an atmosphere, it would have liquid water.
 Now, so the question is, in this particular planet, what would we see?

 And so based on some assumptions about the compositions and the temperature, we think, for this particular case, we might actually see water vapor clouds in the upper atmosphere.
 And so this planet might look a little whitish if you could get up close.
 With the Kepler data, of course, we can't really tell what the composition would be, and so it's going to take lots of clever engineering and other things to figure out how to do this in the next, you know, coming decades.
 But that's a very interesting question, you know, what atmospheres would you find in these types of planets.

 OROSZ: Well, we need sort of the next generation.
-The problem is with a planet, it doesn't give off much light at all, and so you can't see the planet next to its star.
-You can - if it passes in front of the star, you can see the different light.
+The problem is with a planet, it doesn't give off much light at all, and so you can't see the planet next to the star.
+You can - if it passes in front of the star, you can see the dip in light.
 And so if you want to actually see light from the planet, that is really a tough going, because of the extreme contrast.
 And so you need better techniques.
-And NASA, you know, has some ideas in the work of - works of how to do this, which are all very complex, and I'm not sure it would work for a system the same as Kepler-47.
+And NASA, you know, has some ideas in the work of - works of how to do this, which are all very complex, and I'm not sure it would work for a system as faint as Kepler-47.